 Common disabilities that affect interview experiences include:

-• Visual impairments: blindness or low vision that requires screen readers
+- Visual impairments: blindness or low vision that requires screen readers

-• Hearing impairments: deafness or hearing loss that needs captions or transcripts
+- Hearing impairments: deafness or hearing loss that needs captions or transcripts

-• Cognitive disabilities: conditions affecting memory, attention, or processing speed
+- Cognitive disabilities: conditions affecting memory, attention, or processing speed

-• Motor limitations: physical conditions that impact typing, clicking, or device use
+- Motor limitations: physical conditions that impact typing, clicking, or device use

-Common accessibility barriers in one-way interviews
+Common accessibility barriers in asynchronous screening

 Standard one-way interview platforms often create barriers for candidates with disabilities.
 These barriers can prevent qualified people from completing the interview process.

-Visual barriers occur when platforms don't work with screen readers.
+- Visual barriers occur when platforms don't work with screen readers.
 Screen readers convert text to speech for people with visual impairments.
 If buttons lack proper labels or instructions aren't formatted correctly, screen readers can't interpret the content.

-Hearing barriers happen when video questions don't include captions or transcripts.
+- Hearing barriers happen when video questions don't include captions or transcripts.
 Candidates who are deaf or hard of hearing can't access spoken instructions or questions without these text alternatives.

-Cognitive barriers arise from complex instructions, strict time limits, or multi-step processes.
+- Cognitive barriers arise from complex instructions, strict time limits, or multi-step processes.
 People with cognitive disabilities may need extra time to process information or simpler language to understand requirements.

-Motor barriers exist when platforms require precise mouse movements or don't support keyboard navigation.
+- Motor barriers exist when platforms require precise mouse movements or don't support keyboard navigation.
 Candidates with limited mobility may use alternative input devices that need keyboard-accessible interfaces.

-Must-have platform features for accessible interviews
+Must-have platform features for accessible one-way video interviews

 Accessible one-way interview platforms include specific technical features that support candidates with disabilities.

-Screen reader compatibility requires proper HTML structure and ARIA labels.
+- Screen reader compatibility requires proper HTML structure and ARIA labels.
 ARIA (Accessible Rich Internet Applications) labels provide additional context that screen readers use to describe page elements.
 All interactive elements like buttons and form fields need descriptive labels.

-Caption and transcript features make audio content accessible:
+- Caption and transcript features make audio content accessible:

-• Auto-generated captions: real-time text display of spoken words
+- Auto-generated captions: real-time text display of spoken words

-• Manual captions: human-created captions that are more accurate
+- Manual captions: human-created captions that are more accurate

-• Downloadable transcripts: text files candidates can save and review
+- Downloadable transcripts: text files candidates can save and review

-Keyboard navigation allows users to operate the platform without a mouse.
+- Keyboard navigation allows users to operate the platform without a mouse.
 This includes logical tab order, visible focus indicators, and keyboard shortcuts for common actions.

-Flexible timing options accommodate different processing speeds and assistive technology use.
+- Flexible timing options accommodate different processing speeds and assistive technology use.
 Candidates may need extra time to navigate with screen readers or process information due to cognitive disabilities.

 Creating accessible interviews involves several steps that address different types of barriers.

-Platform selection starts with evaluating options against Web Content Accessibility Guidelines (WCAG).
+- Platform selection starts with evaluating options against Web Content Accessibility Guidelines (WCAG).
 WCAG 2.1 AA is the standard level of accessibility compliance for most organizations.
 Testing with actual assistive technology users provides real-world feedback on usability.

-Question writing uses plain-language principles.
+- Question writing uses plain-language principles.
 This means short sentences, common words, and clear structure.
 Avoid idioms, cultural references, or jargon that might confuse candidates.
 Define technical terms when they're necessary.

-Content preparation includes adding captions to video questions and alt text to images.
+- Content preparation includes adding captions to video questions and alt text to images.
 Alt text describes visual content for screen reader users.
 Keep descriptions concise but informative.

-Accommodation setup involves publishing clear instructions about available supports.
+- Accommodation setup involves publishing clear instructions about available supports.
 Include contact information for accommodation requests in job postings and interview invitations.

 Legal compliance standards for accessible hiring